MarkBind/markbind/docs/userGuide/siteJsonFile.md

 #### **`pagesExclude`**
 **An array of file patterns to be excluded from rendering.** The exclusion pattern follows the glob syntax.

 This property is the global variant to the `globExclude` property and is functionally identical to it.
-If both properties are used simultaneously, the file patterns will be combined into one.
+If the two are used at once, the file patterns from both properties will be combined when excluding pages.

 #### **`externalScripts`**